Leadership Skills: 6 Competencies You Can’t Lead Without

 Why it matters:

 When you can show up with both confidence and humility, you build deeper trust and connection.
 Your team sees you as an influential leader worth following.
 People want to follow a confident leader who helps them stretch to accomplish more than they ever thought possible.
-But, they also want to work for a human being who has the humility to know they don’t have all the answers and are open to suggestions and learning more.
+AND, they also want to work for a human being who has the humility to know they don’t have all the answers and are open to suggestions and learning more.

 #2 Focus on Results and Relationships